ethanpailes/rfcs/text/0000-packages-as-namespaces.md

 # Teaching packages-as-namespaces to new rust developers

 Other language ecosystems have namespaces for their package systems.
+Namespaced crates will probably not be the most common case, so they should show up
 TODO

 - Introducing new named concepts.